What To Do & Where To Stay On The Amalfi Coast

 Pompeii

 About an hour from the Amalfi Coast, the ancient city of Pompeii needs little introduction.
-Spend the day spanning the ruins left from the volcanic eruption.
+Spend the day exploring the ruins left from the volcanic eruption.

 Sorrento